Tommertom/svelte-ionic-sidemenu-demo/README.md

 npm i
 npm run dev
 ```
 N.B. has issues with GOTO in router.
+It is not chaning the main screen, although it is changing the route

 ## All starters
 * Blank demo - https://github.com/Tommertom/svelte-ionic-blank-demo